laurapayancepeda/portfolioo/README.md

 [Interact with the Dashboard](https://public.tableau.com/views/CoffeeShopSalesBreakdown/CoffeeShopBreakdown?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 #### Session Training and Player Performance (Power BI)
-My goal with this dashboard is to review the outcomes of specific training sessions, track how an athlete’s wellness scores align with their usual averages, and evaluate their recent performance in relation to their historical bests over time.
+My goal with this dashboard is to use 1 month of GPS and Wellness Data, and review Real Madrid's outcomes of specific training sessions, track how an athlete’s wellness scores align with their usual averages, and evaluate their recent performance in relation to their historical bests over time.

 [COMING SOON]